mharty3/data_engineering_zoomcamp_2022/week01/gcp-terraform/readme.md

 * Enable these APIs for the google cloud project to allow local environment to interact with cloud environment's IAM
     * https://console.cloud.google.com/apis/library/iam.googleapis.com
     * https://console.cloud.google.com/apis/library/iamcredentials.googleapis.com

+# Terraform
+* Required Files:
+    * `.teraform-version`: defines the version of Terraform: 1.0.2
+    * `main.tf:` Define the resources needed
+        * `terraform` block
+            * Currently referenced as local. but in production, that will change to a bucket
+        * `provider` block
+            * Terraform relies on plugins called providers that allows it to interact with cloud providers, SaaS providers, and APIs.
+It provides a given set of resources types and data sources that terraform can manage for a given provider
+            * Credentials.
+Our credentials are set up as an environment variable so this line is commented out, but alternatively, credentials could be stored in the variables.tf file.
+        * `resource` blocks represent resources like VMs, storage buckets, or data warehouses.
+Arguments can be something like machine size, storage size, names etc.
+    * `variables.tf` Defines runtime arguments that will be passed to terraform.
+Default values can be defined in which case a run time argument is not required.
+* Execution Steps
+    * `terraform init` - initialize and install
+    * `terraform plan` - match configuration changes against current state
+        * running this will prompt you for any variables that are not defined with a default
+        * it is like a dry run and it will tell you what changes need to be made.
+    * `terraform apply` - apply changes to cloud
+        * running this will also prompt for any necessary variables and ask if you want to proceed
+        * this will create the resources in google cloud and you can see them in the cloud console!!!
+    * `terraform destroy` - Remove your stack from the cloud.
+This is very useful when developing.
+You can tear down the environment at the end of the day so you are not charged for running the resources when you aren't using them, and then re-apply them the next day.
+A big advantage of using something like terraform.